 NOTE 3: The PCF can be configured to always provide a SUPI to the BSF, e.g. to support UE ID retrieval from the BSF.

-Inputs, Optional: GPSI, PCF instance ID and PCF Set ID, level of Binding (see clause 6.3.1.0 of TS 23.501 [2]).
+Inputs, Optional: GPSI, PCF instance ID and PCF Set ID, level of Binding (see clause 6.3.1.0 of TS 23.501 [2]), callback URI.

-NOTE 4: DNN and S-NSSAI are not applicable when the PCF registration is for a UE.
+NOTE 5: DNN and S-NSSAI are not applicable when the PCF registration is for a UE.

-NOTE 5: It is up to stage3 to ensure an unambiguous error proof way for the BSF to differentiate between PCF for the PDU Session and PCF for the UE.
+NOTE 6: It is up to stage3 to ensure an unambiguous error proof way for the BSF to differentiate between PCF for the PDU Session and PCF for the UE.
 This may or may not require providing the BSF additional parameter(s) when a PCF registers itself with the BSF.